Texas Rangers (baseball): Rise to contention and back-to-back American League Pennants (2010–2016)

 Injuries took a major toll on the Rangers in 2014.
 The lone bright spot was Adrián Beltré, who despite spending some time injured, was the most consistent offensive player on the team.
 On September 4, 2014, the Rangers became the first MLB team officially eliminated from 2014 postseason contention when a 10–2 loss at home to the Seattle Mariners dropped their record to 53–87.
-The following day, manager Ron Washington resigned, citing personal issues.
+The next day, manager Ron Washington resigned, citing personal issues.
 With the acquisition of Cole Hamels in 2015, the Rangers overtook the Houston Astros to clinch the American League West title on the final day of the season with a record of 88–74.
-The Rangers went on to lose to the Toronto Blue Jays in five games in the Division Series after squandering a 2–0 series lead.
-Texas again clinched the AL West in 2016, but lost to Toronto, 3–0, in the ALDS.
+The Rangers lost the Division Series to the Toronto Blue Jays in five games after taking a 2–0 series lead.
+Texas clinched the AL West again in 2016, but lost to Toronto, 3–0, in the ALDS.

 Rebuilding (2017–2022)

 The Rangers finished the 2017 campaign 23 games out of first place with a 78–84 record.
 In 2018, the Rangers partnered with the KBO League's LG Twins, in business and baseball operations.
-On September 21, 2018, holding on to a 64–88 record, the Rangers fired Jeff Banister who had led the team since 2015.
-He was replaced by bench coach Don Wakamatsu for the remainder of the season.
+On September 21, 2018, with a 64–88 record, the Rangers fired Jeff Banister, who had led the team since 2015.
+He was replaced by bench coach Don Wakamatsu for the rest of the season.
 The Rangers ended the season at 67–95.
 Chris Woodward was later selected to be the team's manager beginning with the 2019 season.
 He led the team to a 78–84 record in his first season.
 The 2019 season also marked the Rangers' final season of play at Globe Life Park.
 On September 29, 2019, the Rangers played their final game at Globe Life Park, a 6–1 win over the New York Yankees.

 Following a delayed start to the 2020 season due to the COVID-19 pandemic, the Rangers played their first regular season game at the new Globe Life Field on July 24, 2020, a 1–0 win over the Colorado Rockies.
 They ended the contracted season in fifth place at 22–38.